Using your GPU with CuPy

 CPU and GPU are separate entities with an own memory.

 This means that the array created with NumPy is physically stored in a memory of the host’s and, therefore, is only available to the CPU.
-Since our input image and convolution filter are not yet present in the device memory, we need to copy both data to the GPU before executing any code on it.
+Since our input image and convolution filter are not present in the device memory yet, we need to copy them to the GPU before executing any code on it.
 In practice, we use CuPy to copy the arrays diracs and gauss from the host’s Random Access Memory (RAM) to the GPU memory as follows:

 PYTHON